zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 ---
 title: Create a Virtual Machine Scale Set with Instance Mix
-description: Use multiple Virtual Machine sizes in a scale set using Instance Mix.
-Optimize deployments using allocation strategies.
+description: How to create a virtual machine scale set using Instance Mix on different platforms.
 author: brittanyrowe
 ms.author: brittanyrowe
 ms.topic: conceptual